 Virtual servers in the Metro Cluster no longer really “exist” in a single datacenter, but sort of “straddle” each datacenter at the same time.
 In the event that we lose connectivity to an entire datacenter or storage array, VMware HA kicks in and reboots the server at the healthy location in less than 2 minutes.
 And if 2 minutes is too long?
 Fault tolerant VMs can be created that straddle both datacenters and can fail-over between locations in a sub-second timeframe without reboot — this type of setup has me jokingly referring to these as Shroedinger’s servers 😊 Fault tolerant VMs bring their own set of limitations though, so we rarely end up using them unless it really fits the bill (lack of RDM support, lack of vMotion, and no CPU hot plug, to name just a few of the limitations).

 Solutions like our Metro Cluster allow us to extend the longevity of our application systems without increasing their cost or complexity.
 This is especially important to our business as it makes it easier for us to balance our investment in innovation alongside maintenance and modernization.
 So, as I said earlier, we’re happy to use natively distributed systems when they exist — modern systems like Kafka, Redis, Kubernetes, and others do a fine job of replicating state to other geographic locations.
 But, when the situations calls for it, the Metro Cluster on top of Pure’s ActiveCluster is a great, easy solution for drag and drop protection of workloads!

-If you’re interested in hearing more about what we’re doing at PEAK6 or how you’d be able to join in, head over to our careers site: https://peak6.com/careers.
+If you’re interested in hearing more about what we’re doing at PEAK6 or how you’d be able to join in, head over to our careers page.
 We’re always looking for curious, talented engineers who want to get their hands dirty both on-prem and in the cloud.